-Recognized as one of Canada's Top 100 Employers (2021), Top Employers for Canadians Over 40 (2021) and Montreal's Top Employers (2021):
+Recognized as one of Canada's Top 100 Employers (2022), Top Employers for Canadians Over 40 (2022) and Montreal's Top Employers (2022):

-Mediacorp Canada Inc. staff editors (Nov 12, 2020)
+Mediacorp Canada Inc. staff editors (Nov 11, 2021)

-Here are some of the reasons why Business Development Bank of Canada was selected as one of Canada's Top 100 Employers (2021), Top Employers for Canadians Over 40 (2021) and Montreal's Top Employers (2021):
+Here are some of the reasons why Business Development Bank of Canada was selected as one of Canada's Top 100 Employers (2022), Top Employers for Canadians Over 40 (2022) and Montreal's Top Employers (2022):

 - BDC helps employees plan securely for the future with contributions to a defined benefit pension plan and health benefits that extend to retirees (with 100 per cent premium coverage and no age limit)

 - BDC employees can also participate in an additional savings and investment plan, which allows them to contribute a percentage of their base salary to a group RRSP or TFSA with matching employer contributions

 - BDC maintains a charitable focus on supporting entrepreneurs, specifically, the financial health of their business as well as their own mental health and well-being (especially important over the past year) -- additionally, the organization launched six new partnerships to support Black entrepreneurs and sponsored the Rise UP Pitch Competition, which provided free workshops and resources to Black women entrepreneurs across Canada, plus $10,000 in capital to the winning entrepreneurs

 BDC invests in its people for the long term

 After Marie-Chantal Lamothe earned a master’s degree in human resources from the Université de Sherbrooke in 1995, her first job was at the head office of Montréal-based Business Development Bank of Canada (BDC).
 After gaining experience, she left to work elsewhere in banking and finance before returning to BDC in 2019.